Markovian stochastic approximation with expanding projections: Introduction

+Section~\ref{sec:stability} contains two fundamental results, Theorems \ref{th:unbounded-w-stability} and \ref{th:bounded-w-stability}, which both establish stability of Algorithm \ref{alg:saep} under abstract noise conditions and the existence of a Lyapunov function satisfying two distinct sets of assumptions which, roughly speaking, allow us to tackle instability at infinity or at a finite point.
+Section~\ref{sec:noise} focuses on establishing the required noise conditions with verifiable assumptions on the Markov kernels.
+First, Theorem~\ref{thm:general-noise-theorem} establishes the aforementioned noise conditions under Condition \ref {cond:general-noise-theorem-cond}, which essentially involves a trade-off between the sequences $(\Gamma_i)_{i \geq0}$ and $(\xi_i)_{i \geq0}$ and properties of the solution of the Poisson equation related to $\{P_\theta\}_{\theta\in\Theta}$ and $H(\cdot,\cdot)$.
+Second, essentially assuming geometric ergodicity, Propositions \ref {prop:final-prop-cont} and \ref{prop:nonsmooth-noise} establish the required conditions in the scenarios where $\{P_\theta\}_{\theta\in \Theta}$ depends smoothly on $\theta$ and where it does not respectively---the latter case requires the introduction of random step-sizes $(\Gamma_i)_{i \geq0}$ (see also the comments in the introduction of Section~\ref{sec:random-step-size}).

-We prove that the SA process $(\theta_{i})_{i\ge 0}$ produced by our expanding projections algorithm `stays away from $\partial\Theta$' almost surely for any starting point $(\theta,x)\in\mathcal{R}_0\times\mathsf{X}$ under conditions on $H(\theta,\cdot)$, $\{P_{\theta}\}_{\theta\in\Theta}$, $(\mathcal{R}_{i})_{i\ge 0}$ and $(\Gamma_i)_{i\ge 1}$.
-Section \ref{sec:stability} contains general stability results for Algorithm \ref{alg:saep} and Section \ref{sec:noise} focuses on establishing the required conditions with different verifiable assumptions on the Markov kernels.
-Once the stability is established, Section \ref{sec:convergence} discusses how one can use existing results in the literature to obtain convergence of $(\theta_i)_{i\ge 0}$ to a zero of $h$.
-We apply our theory to stochastic approximation expectation maximisation algorithm with particle independent Metropolis-Hastings sampling in Section \ref{sec:application}.
+We complement our stability results in Section~\ref{sec:convergence} with a discussion on how one can use existing results in the literature to obtain convergence of $(\theta_i)_{i\ge0}$ to a zero of $h$.
+Finally, we apply our theory to a new stochastic approximation expectation maximisation algorithm involving particle independent Metropolis--Hastings sampling in Section~\ref{sec:application}.